smknstd/modern-php-cheatsheet/README.md

 // $array3 = ['baz', 'foo', 'bar']
 ```

-But since php 7.4 (~ nov 2019), you can unpack indexed arrays, with spread operator:
+But since PHP 7.4 (~ nov 2019), you can unpack indexed arrays, with spread operator:

 ```php
 $array1 = ['foo', 'bar'];